codefabric/codefabric-meteor-shopify-app/README.md

 This package provides a foundation on which to build Shopify Apps using Meteor.
 It wraps the OAuth process to make it simpler to authorise your app, as well as wrapping the Shopify API and providing access to the Shopify Embedded App SDK.

-This package was inspired by the (great Shopify API package by froatsnook)[https://atmospherejs.com/froatsnook/shopify].
+This package was inspired by the [great Shopify API package by froatsnook](https://atmospherejs.com/froatsnook/shopify).

-Details of how (and why) this package was created can be found in the (CodeFabric - Shopify App Development series)[http://codefabric.co.uk/development/shopify-app-development/].
+Details of how (and why) this package was created can be found in the [CodeFabric - Shopify App Development series](http://codefabric.co.uk/development/shopify-app-development/).

 ## Package usage